 What is an Inventory Write Down?

-An Inventory write down is an accounting process that is used to show the reduction of an inventory’s value, required when the inventory’s market value drops below its book value on the balance sheet.
+An inventory write down is an accounting process used to record the reduction of an inventory’s value and is required when the inventory’s market value drops below its book value on the balance sheet.

 Why Do Write-Downs Happen?

 A business cannot avoid having stocked inventory unless the company uses the “Just in Time” inventory strategy.
 An inventory’s lifespan depends largely on what it is.
-Excess, stored inventory will near the end of its lifespan at some point and, in turn, result in damaged or unsellable goods.
-In this scenario, a write-down happens by either reducing the value of the inventory or removing it entirely.
+Excess, stored inventory will near the end of its lifespan at some point and, in turn, result in expired or unsellable goods.
+In this scenario, a write-down is recorded by either reducing the value of the inventory or removing it entirely.

 Goods that are damaged in production or when in transit also contribute to inventory write-downs.
 Other common causes of inventory write-downs are stolen goods and inventory used as in-store displays (goods put on display are not fit for consumption).

 What is the Effect of an Inventory Write Down?

 An inventory write-down is treated as an expense, which reduces net income.
 The write-down also reduces the owner’s equity.
 This also affects inventory turnover for subsequent periods.

 How to Perform an Inventory Write Down?

 First, the accountant needs to determine the size of the inventory’s reduction.
-If it is relatively small, the accountant can simply factor the decrease in the company’s cost of goods sold.
+If it is relatively small, the accountant can factor the decrease in the company’s cost of goods sold.
 This is done by crediting the inventory account and debiting the cost of goods sold.

 If the reduction is larger, then the accountant reduces the value of inventory by crediting the inventory account and debiting an account such as “write-down damaged goods.”

 Reversal of Inventory Write Down

 In rare cases, a company may need to reverse the inventory write-down.
-This happens, for example, when the initial write-down estimated loss is higher than the net realizable value of the inventory.
+For example, this happens when the initial write-down estimated loss is higher than the net realizable value of the inventory.
 An assessment is done during each reporting period and, if there is clear evidence of a value difference, then a reversal of inventory write-down is executed.

 Another possible scenario for reversal is when there is an increase in the inventory’s market value.